kids-first/kf-somatic-workflow/README.md

     - `mosek_license_file`: [mosek.lic](https://www.mosek.com/license/request/) - required if amplicon architect is run.
 License is good for one year and is renewable
     - `aa_data_ref_version`: `"GRCh38"`.
 Genome reference version used

-1. Output files (Note, all vcf files that don't have an explicit index output have index files output as as secondary file.
+1. Output files (Note, all VCF files that don't have an explicit index output have index files output as as secondary file.
 In other words, they will be captured at the end of the workflow):

     - Simple variant callers
         - Strelka2: